mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start_c.md

 - Compiling and building

-    - Library downloading: Please manually download the MindSpore Lite model inference framework [mindspore-lite-{version}-win-x64.zip](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) with CPU as the hardware platform and Windows-x64 as the operating system, after decompression copy all files in the `runtime\lib` directory to the `mindspore-lite\examples\quick_start_clib\` project directory, and the files in the `runtime\include` directory to the `mindspore-lite\examples\quick_start_c\include` project directory.
+    - Library downloading: Please manually download the MindSpore Lite model inference framework [mindspore-lite-{version}-win-x64.zip](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) with CPU as the hardware platform and Windows-x64 as the operating system, after decompression copy all files in the `runtime\lib` directory to the `mindspore-lite\examples\quick_start_c\lib` project directory, and the files in the `runtime\include` directory to the `mindspore-lite\examples\quick_start_c\include` project directory.
 (Note: the `lib` and `include` directories under the project need to be created manually)

     - Model downloading: Please manually download the relevant model file [mobilenetv2.ms](https://download.mindspore.cn/model_zoo/official/lite/quick_start/mobilenetv2.ms) and copy it to the `mindspore-lite\examples\quick_start_c\model` directory.